rich-p-rich/coffee-and-honey-p5/README.md

 The model itself is quite straightforward in the sense that it is simply the recipient address details, together with an optional nickname to save the address under, and the option to set it as the default shipping address.
 This I thought would be a nice option for people ordering for family or even for businesses.

 ## Checkout: Order model and Delivery Options method
+**Order Model**: I have expanded the Order model and added several methods to make the checkout process as seamless as possible for customers.

+To start with: in order to differentiate between billing and delivery addresses, I have prefixed each address-related field with "billing_".
+This  helps clearly distinguish the default billing address from a separate delivery address, in cases where they differ.

+Additionally, I added a number of new fields to manage delivery and pick-up options:

+- different_delivery_address (models.BooleanField(default=False)): This field allows the database to capture a different delivery address if specified by the customer.
+By default, this field is set to False, meaning that the billing address is used as the delivery address unless the customer specifies otherwise.
+When the customer chooses to have their order delivered to a different address, this field is set to True, and opens the way to capturing the customer's delivery address details in the fields prefixed with 'delivery_' listed further down the model.
+This provides flexibility for cases where the order needs to be shipped to a different location.

+- pick_up (models.BooleanField(default=False)): This field enables a pick-up option, allowing customers to collect their orders 'in-store' at the cafe instead of having them delivered.
+When pick_up is selected, delivery costs are set to zero, and the system bypasses the delivery address fields, making the checkout experience simpler and more efficient for local customers.
+Given that "Coffee and Honey" is a local independent cafe, this feature offers a realistic and user-friendly option, catering to customers who prefer pick-up to avoid shipping costs.

+**Delivery Options method:** This method (delivery_options) provides flexibility in the checkout process by catering to different delivery and pick-up scenarios:

+- self.pick_up: This flag handles the scenario described above where the customer wants to pick up their order at the cafe.
+When selected, the delivery cost is set to zero, and only the billing address fields are shown.

+- self.different_delivery_address: This flag opens up three options for delivery:
+i.
+Saved Address: If the customer has saved delivery addresses in their profile, they can select one from a drop-down menu in the checkout. ii.
+New or Unsaved Address: If the customer doesn’t have any saved addresses, is checking out as a guest, or if they wish to ship to a new address, they can enter a new delivery address here. iii.
+The else condition - Default Billing Address: In the absence of any specific delivery address, the else condition pre-fills the delivery fields with the billing address by default.

+For instances where the address fields are to be populated with saved data, this method makes a call to the 'copy_address' helper method (see below).

+This method is designed to react to the customer’s chosen options, whether they’re using saved addresses, entering a new address, or opting for in-store pick-up.
+This flexibility should in theory help optimise the conversion rate from baskets into actual sales.

+**Copy Address method**: This (copy_address) is a helper method designed to populate the delivery address fields (or billing fields if adapted) with address information that the customer has saved to their profile.
+It supports the logic in the delivery_options method by allowing saved delivery or billing address details to be copied directly into the delivery address fields without manually setting each one individually.

 ## Products: Product model add-ons
 Extra services